– General Introduction –

 Initially drafted by the NBA’s Minneapolis Lakers when he finished school, his basketball career never got off the ground after he shattered his leg in a work accident prior to the beginning of his first season.
 To this day, it’s easy to spot Brunson’s place at a poker table by the crutch he’s used since this accident.
 While his leg may never have healed properly, the injury was also a turning point in Brunson’s poker career.
 Although he’d played five-card draw before the accident, he started playing a lot more afterward, and his winnings from those games helped him pay his medical expenses.

 After giving up on his basketball career, Brunson went to work as a salesman.
-After his first day at work, he was invited to play in his first seven-card stud game, where he earned over a month’s salary in a single night.
+At the end of his first day at work, he was invited to play in his first seven-card stud game, where he earned over a month’s salary in a single night.
 Not unexpectedly, he soon left his sales job to become a professional poker player.
 However, that profession looked quite different back then.
 Most of the games that Brunson played in were illegal, and they often landed him in dangerous situations.
 Playing in Forth Worth with his friend, Dwayne Hamilton, Brunson once watched the player next to him shot and killed.
 During another game, he found himself staring down the barrel of a gun.
 As he counted in a 2000 interview, “We got arrested, we got robbed, we got cheated.”

 → World Series of Poker ←